-As a result, automation, being one of the many advantages of using email marketing, not only saves your resources and time but also guarantees higher clicks and opens.
+As a result, automation is one of the many advantages of using email marketing.
+It not only saves your resources and time but also guarantees higher clicks and opens.

 Email marketing benefit #8.
 Relevant and personalized content

-Personalization is no longer just an option but a must-have for email marketing campaigns, and it’s actually one of the strongest benefits of email marketing compared to other marketing channels.
+Personalization is no longer just feature. but a must-have for email marketing campaigns.
+It’s one of the strongest benefits of email marketing compared to other marketing channels.

-In 2019 Trends in Personalisation Survey Report by Evergage, 78% of marketers claimed to be using personalization in email, compared to 58% applying it on their website, 42% in direct contact with consumers, or 35% in online advertising.
+The 2019 Trends in Personalisation Survey Report by Evergage found, 78% of marketers claimed to be using personalization in email, compared to 58% applying it on their website, 42% in direct contact with consumers, or 35% in online advertising.

 Email marketing benefit #9.
 Multiplatform experience

 Mobile internet usage has been growing globally for the last five years.
-In 2019, 63.4% of internet users go online through their phones.
-This trend couldn’t pass by email.
+In 2019, 63.4% of internet users go online with their phones.

-With email, it’s easy to follow the trend and provide users with what they want to see.
-Most email service providers allow you to optimize emails for mobile and create responsive versions which are automatically adjusted to the size of the screen.
+With email, it’s easy to follow the trends and provide users with what they want to see.
+Most email service providers allow you to optimize emails for mobile and create responsive versions that are automatically adjusted to the size of the screen.

 Email marketing benefit #10.
 Full control over the content recipients see

-In social media, there’s no way to control what posts will be shown to which users as it is the automatic algorithms that decide it.
-One of the most important advantages of email marketing, however, is that you are always the one choosing the content that your subscribers will receive, no matter whether you set up automated campaigns or send them manually.
+With social media, there’s no way to control what posts will be shown to users becusae the platforms automatic algorithms decide what is shown to specific users.
+One of the most important advantages of email marketing, however, is that you are always the one choosing the content that your subscribers receive, no matter whether you set up automated campaigns or send them manually.

-There are numerous types of emails you could be sending out, and here are just some of them:
+There are numerous types of emails you can send, and here are just some of them: